ganelson/inform/README.md

 Make a directory in which to work: let's call this "work".
 Then:

-* Clone and build Inweb into "work/inweb".
+* Clone and build Inweb into "work/inweb": repository [here](https://github.com/ganelson/inweb).
-* Clone and build Intest into "work/intest".
+* Clone and build Intest into "work/intest": repository [here](https://github.com/ganelson/intest).
 * Clone Inform into "work/inform".
 Change the current directory to that.
 Then run "bash scripts/first.sh" (or whatever shell you prefer: it need not be bash).
 This should give you a complete working set of command-line